Cap-go/website/content/blog/building-a-native-mobile-app-with-nextjs-and-capacitor.md

 module.exports = nextConfig;
 ```

-Now you can safely run `npm run static` and you should see a new **out** folder at the root of your project.
+You can now run `npm run static` without any worries, and you should be able to spot a fresh out folder at your project's root.

-This folder will later be used by Capacitor, but first of all we need to set it up correctly.
+This folder will be used by Capacitor later on, but for now, we must set it up correctly.

 ## Adding Capacitor to Your Next.js App

-To wrap any web app into a native mobile container we need to take a few steps - but those have to be done just one initial time, later it’s as easy as running a `sync` command.
+To package any web app into a native mobile container, we must follow a few initial steps, but afterward it's as simple as executing a single `sync` command.

-First of all we can install the [Capacitor CLI](https://capacitorjs.com/docs/cli) as a development dependency and then initialise it in our project - you can press enter during the dialog to use the defualt values for name and bundle ID.
+Firstly, we can install the [Capacitor CLI](https://capacitorjs.com/docs/cli) as a development dependency, and then set it up within our project.
+During the setup, you can press "enter" to accept the default values for name and bundle ID.

-After that we need to install the core package and the respective packages for the iOS and Android platform.
+Next, we need to install the core package and the relevant packages for the iOS and Android platforms.

-Finally you can add the platforms, and Capacitor will create the folders for each platform at the root of your project:
+Finally, we can add the platforms, and Capacitor will create folders for each platform at the root of our project:

 ```
 # Install the Capacitor CLI locally